masslany/PodkopMultiplatform/README.md

 ```
 Or simply use the `androidApp` run configuration in Android Studio.

+If Firebase config files are missing, the Android build will fail during Google Services processing.

 ### iOS
-1. Open the `iosApp/iosApp.xcworkspace` in Xcode.
+1. Open the `iosApp/iosApp.xcodeproj` in Xcode.
 2. Select your target device/simulator and click Run.
 Note: You can also run the iOS app directly from Android Studio if you have the [Kotlin Multiplatform plugin](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform-mobile) installed.